GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/index.md

 #### Notes

 -   Redirects will be followed, and the topics sent in the redirect request will be specific to the redirect URL.
--   The request header will not modify state for the caller unless there is a corresponding response header.
+-   The request header won't modify state for the caller unless there's a corresponding response header.
 That is, the topic of the page won't be considered observed, nor will it affect the user's topic calculation for the next epoch.
 -   The response header is only honored if the corresponding request included the topics header (or would have included the header, if the request wasn't empty).
 -   The URL of the request provides the registrable domain used for topic observation.